Harvey and Irma Could Have a Silver Lining

 During a time when the U.S. economy was largely driven by agriculture and interstate trade through waterways, and there was no extensive transportation alternative by rail or road, the need to be near major bodies of water and flood zones was an economic imperative.
 Today, however, with an economy that is highly diversified, coupled with multiple modes of commercial transport and global trade, the economic need to be a riparian society is no longer essential.

 Similarly, subsidies in wind storm insurance, which would contemplate hurricanes, severe storms and tornadoes, have debased advancements in more wind-resistant or wind-proof housing.
-The toll from these programs, which year after year and calamity after calamity, have rebuilt homes back to their prior state, mostly of "brick and stick" construction demonstrate another moral hazard.
-The principle of indemnity in insurance holds that claimants cannot profit from a loss, thus getting the same asset they lost, if the asset was adequately insured in the first place.This naturally begs the question, how long before the next insurance claim is filed by the same claimant in the same home?
-It also challenges the prudence of continuing to build in disaster-prone areas.
+The toll from these programs, which year after year and calamity after calamity, have rebuilt homes back to their prior state, mostly of "brick and stick" construction demonstrating another moral hazard.
+The principle of indemnity in insurance holds that claimants cannot profit from a loss, thus getting the same asset they lost, if the asset was insured at all.This naturally begs the question, how long before the next insurance claim is filed by the same claimant in the same home, and raises the issue of how sensible to continue building in disaster-prone areas.

 At a minimum, public buildings in Tornado Alley should be mandated per the construction code to have protected basements or safe rooms sufficient to shelter the building's occupants (this would imply a complex if impossible retrofitting process for existing structures).
 That there has been little financial incentive to adapt building standards to predictable natural risks is partly driven by the moral hazard created by state-sponsored programs, and the general theme in insurance that merely makes insureds whole again.
-This gap in building adaptation is also partly driven by the fact that when much of the building and infrastructure stock was developed – the Oroville Dam provides a stark example – large scale or heavily localized climate risks were not in the realm of possibility.
+This gap in building adaptation is also partly driven by the fact that when much of the building and infrastructure stock was built – look at the Oroville Dam as an example – large scale or heavily localized climate risks were not in the realm of possibility.

 If the U.S. does not take a leadership position in confronting the impacts of climate risk at home, global admonishments about reducing emissions and protecting natural resources will continue to fall on deaf ears.
-Just as Tornado Alley goes through a predictable annual drama of destruction and reconstruction, Florida and Gulf States undergo a similar repetitive annual drama, made all the more extreme by record-breaking storms like Harvey and Irma.
+Just as Tornado Alley goes through a predictable annual drama of destruction and reconstruction, Florida and Gulf States undergo a similar repetitive annual drama.
 Here too, miscalculating not only the effects but the reconstruction costs following a storm, hurricane or flood, continue to plague the region.

 During Hurricane Katrina, the entire city, state, regional and Federal response apparatus froze in the face of what was an entirely predictable calamity.
 Government agencies did not freeze for lack of resources or knowledge of what to do and how to respond; they froze for the lack of risk agility and the capability to act with the type of speed this era requires.
 Part of the failure to act is that the system, much like public bailouts of banks, is 'internalizing' the consequences of external events.
 Clearly, there needs to be a model in which aid and disaster relief works with speed - thus the reason to protect organizations like FEMA and its global counterparts.
 However, reducing moral hazard requires that the price of risk and its consequences are borne by those who create or take the risk in the first place.
 In this case, climate change is being produced and accelerated by advanced markets.
 Now advanced markets are beginning to feel the consequences.